 How Can We Do Better or Differently?

 This is a typical startup interview question.
-Employers actually want you to think beyond their companies’ background and come up with new ideas that can contribute to organizational growth.
+Employers want you to think beyond their companies’ backgrounds and come up with new ideas that can contribute to organizational growth.

 This may include ways to boost conversion rate, suggestions to improve customer support, or even tips to optimize operations.
 While preparing for the answer, use your expertise and critical thinking abilities to show your interest and reflect that you are a great fit for the job.

 Why Are You Presently Unemployed?

 Well, chances are rare that you would directly get this question.
 It is more likely to come to you as: “Tell me what made you leave your last job?”